W-Muniz/Digital-Alarm-Clock/README.md

 # Digital Alarm Clock implemented on an FPGA platform

-## A modern alarm clock designed using Field-Programmable Gate Array technology for precise timekeeping and customizable features
+## A modern alarm clock designed using FPGA technology for precise timekeeping and customizable features

 ## Features